 "Peach, oranges, pinks—that has a lot to do with creativity," says Hanekemp of sunset-esque auras.
 "They [also] have a focus on relationships, togetherness, and having fun.
 Their family is everything.
 Their friends are everything."

 How to cleanse your aura

-“Your aura field can pick up some funky things from other people,” Michaela says.
+“Your aura field can pick up some funky things from other people,” Firester says.
 “So cleansing your aura is an important ritual.”
 To do this, she recommends saging yourself and setting the intention to remove anything toxic for your aura.
 Taking an Epsom salt bath is another a good option.

 Sage, salt baths, and crystals aside, the best way to cleanse your aura, Hanekamp says, is to "stand outside with bare feet on the ground."

 While the skill of aura-reading is a gift only a special few are born with, it's possible to hone your aura sensing muscle.
 "We all have the ability to feel other people’s vibrations," Firester says.
 Case in point: Getting a bad vibe from someone without any real explanation other than a "feeling."